heroku/heroku-repo/README.md

     heroku repo:gc -a appname

 This will run a `git gc --agressive` against the applications repo.
 This is done inside a run procress on the application itself.

+## purge_cache

+    heroku repo:purge_cache -a appname

+This will delete the contents of the build cache stored in the repository.
+This is done inside a run process on the application.